arcapos/luapgsql/README.md

 Makefile is for BSD systems
 GNUmakefile is for Linux systems

-See luapgsql.md for full documentation.
+See luapgsql.adoc for full documentation.